 Start the day with Fresh orange and croissants at the kitchen dining table in the Apple room and watch the sun come up, whilst warming by the log burner.
 When the evenings draws in, chill around the breakfast bar whilst the dinner is cooking, and have the banter, with friends and family.

 Then retire to the grand dining room, with its period wallpaper, marble floor, panelled walls and chandeliers, and feel like a king or queen in the head chair.
 You’ll get two cricket teams around the banquet table.
 If you’d prefer the heat from the hot tub to the heat from the kitchen, get out.
-Call up our chefs from Baraka Catering, Hand made by Clara Hand, or The Canape Kitchen for one-off celebrations or fully catered breaks.
+Call up our chefs from Hand made by Clara Hand, The Canape Kitchen or Full Flavour Events for a delicious fully catered dinner or fully catered breaks.
 Or tackle takeaways from Tollgate Pizza, Tale of Spice, or The Bell Inn fish and chips.

 Stock up at Waitrose in Chipping Sodbury, Central Stores and Deli in Marshfield, and Marshfield Bakery.
 For farmhouse cheeses, charcuterie, homemade patisserie and ready meals, try The Fine Cheese Company in Bath.
 Wash it all down with red or white from Great Western Wine in Bath.